-1. We should do it because it is God's word.
-(Hebrews 13:7; 1 Peter 1:23; Ephesians 6:17).
-How wonderful it is that the Lord has not left us in darkness but revealed his will to us.

-2. We should want to know God's will more perfectly.
-(Acts 13:7).
-Therefore it is up to us to study to learn.
-The Lord has given us intelligent minds and we can all read and study to know the will of the Lord for ourselves.

-3. We should want to study lest we be deceived.
-(Ephesians 4:14; Ephesians 5:6; James 1:22).
+- 1. We should do it because it is God's word (Hebrews 13:7; 1 Peter 1:23; Ephesians 6:17).
+How wonderful it is that the Lord has not left us in darkness but revealed his will to us. - 2.
+We should want to know God's will more perfectly (Acts 13:7).
+Therefore if is up to us to study to learn.
+The Lord has given us intelligent minds and we can all read and study to know the will of the Lord for ourselves. - 3.
+We should want to study lest we be deceived (Ephesians 4:14; Ephesians 5:6; James 1:22).
 There is so much being taught in the name of Christianity.
 How may we know whether it is the truth or not?
 By comparing that which we hear with the word of God.
 John exhorted that we should try the spirits or preachers to see if they are of God or not.
 (1 John 4:1).
-There is no need for anyone to be deceived provided he will continue to investigate God's word.

-4. We should want to study so we can learn God's will to the extent that we can teach others.
-Paul said, "Take heed unto thyself, and unto the doctrine; continue in them; for in doing this thou shalt both save thyself, and them that hear thee."
-(1 Timothy 4:16).
-Concerning the early Christians, the record says, "Therefore they that were scattered abroad went every where preaching the word."
-(Acts 8:4).
+There is no need for anyone to be deceived provided he will continue to investigate God's word. - 4.
+We should want to study so we can learn God's will to the extent that we can teach others.
+Paul said, "Take heed to yourself and to the doctrine.
+Continue in them, for in doing this you will save both yourself and those who hear you" (1 Timothy 4:16).
+Concerning the early Christians, the record says, "Therefore they that were scattered abroad went everywhere preaching the word" (Acts 8:4).

-In continuing with our study, I would like for us to go back now to 2 Timothy 2:15 where Paul says that we should study to rightly divide the word of truth.
+In continuing with our study, I would like for us to go back now to 2 Timothy 2: 15 where Paul says that we should study to rightly divide the word of truth.
 Now in our studies we should learn to do just that.
 That is, we will find that the Bible is divided into the Old Testament and the New Testament.
-We will also learn that the Old Testament contains the Patriarchal and Mosaical laws, both of which are no longer binding, and the New Testament contains the law of Christ.
+We will also learn that the Old Testament contains the Patriarchal and Mosaic laws, both of which are no longer binding, and the New Testament contains the law of Christ.
 Another way of putting it, the Old Testament section deals with people before the death of Christ.
 That is why then one is old and one is new.
 But where are we?
 Quite naturally, since we live on this side of the cross, then we live under the law of Christ as recorded in the New Testament.
-(Hebrews 9:16, 17; Hebrews 10:9).
+(Hebrews 9:16,17; Hebrews 10:9).